mailchain/docs.mailchain.xyz/content/account-add.md

 - `--private-key` the private key value which should be added.
 The public key and account will be calculated.
 - `--passphrase` is can be optionally supplied in the command line or at the prompt when the application starts.

-*Mailchain stored your private key in an encrypted format, a passphrase is required.* Enter a non-guessable passphrase, and again to confirm it.
+*Mailchain stores your private key in an encrypted format, a passphrase is required.* Enter a non-guessable passphrase, and again to confirm it.
 You must remember your password to decrypt the key later.

 > **ATTENTION**: You should never expose your private keys to an entity you don't trust.
 > Mailchain stores your private key locally, in an encrypted format.
 Your private keys are never sent anywhere.
 They are only used to decrypt messages data, and sign transactions.